DLinIoTedge/dltrainBook/Tool-Set/UseColab/Readme.md

 Use file DLinColabv1.ipynb

+Above file  is not working because, service provider  depricated their service data set storage and annotations.

 Cloud Annotations focuses on the dataset creation aspect of the model development life cycle leaving the training up to you.
 There are many ways to train your model, each with their own use cases and tradeoffs.
 You could train from scratch using a framework like TensorFlow or PyTorch, use a drag & drop tool like